ugroh/ugroh.github.io/README.md

 If you have any problems with the website, just [send me an email](mailto:ugroh@mac.com) and I'll be happy to help.

 The contributions listed below are available in SmartGo and EPUB format.
-A reader for the SmartGo format can be found in the App Store (see also [SmartGo)](https://smartgo.com/) and a reader for the EPUB format [for example with the readers presented in this article.](https://www.chip.de/news/E-Book-Tools-fuer-Windows-10-Das-sind-die-Top-3_182511780.html) Once you have obtained a suitable reader, you need to download the desired file: To do this, select it with the left mouse button and then download it in raw format (symbol on the far right with the downward arrow).
+A reader for the SmartGo format is built into [SmartGo V3](https://smartgo.com/) and a reader for the EPUB format on Windows is, for example, [Calibre E-Book.](https://calibre-ebook.com) Once you have obtained a suitable reader, you need to download the desired file: To do this, select it with the left mouse button and then download it in raw format (symbol on the far right with the downward arrow).

 #### About Five Books by Segoe Kensaku 瀬越憲作